| Club Name: | Rangers Football Club |

 Rangers training ground

 Ex-Gers boss Dick Advocaat opened the site with Murray after urging Rangers to build a first training ground.
-They had used a variety of sites including Ibrox and West of Scotland Cricket Club’s Hamilton Crescent.
+They had used a variety of sites, including Ibrox and West of Scotland Cricket Club’s Hamilton Crescent.
 While the site is often dubbed Auchenhowie owing to its location.

 Previous training ground: Ibrox Stadium